1981 Mississippi's 4th congressional district special election: Campaign

-The Republicans decided to hold a convention to nominate one candidate, nervous that a wide field of Democrats could lock out their party from being in a runoff.
+Mississippi Republicans decided to hold a convention to nominate one candidate, nervous that a wide field of Democrats could lock out their party from being in a runoff.
 They endorsed Liles Williams, a businessman from Clinton, at a nominating convention in April.
 The Democrats chose not to endorse a particular candidate in the first round.
 Williams emerged as the early frontrunner in the race due to his money lead and endorsements from President Ronald Reagan, Vice President George H. W. Bush and other Republican leaders.
 U.S. Senator Thad Cochran endorsed Williams two weeks out from Election Day.
 Labor groups in the district largely backed Democratic candidates: Wayne Dowdy was endorsed by the Mississippi AFL–CIO and both Dowdy and Britt Singletary were endorsed by the Mississippi Association of Educators.

 One of the largest issues in the first round was the amount of money the campaigns had on hand.
 Democrat Michael Herring said, "I've learned that to be a viable candidate, you've got to have one speech and a lot of money to snow people on TV."
 Williams led the fundraising with more than $206,000 raised a week before the election, leading Democrats Britt Singletary and Ed Ellington to both focus on attacking Williams's money haul for the last week of the campaign.
 Both Singletary and Ellington attacked Williams for the amount of outside money that he received in particular, with Singletary saying, "[Williams] is not his own man."
 Other candidates tried to carve out niches to make it to the runoff.
 Robert Weems ran for the Republican nomination with the campaign slogan of "Vote Right, Vote White, Vote Weems".
 He was kicked out of his leadership position with the Ku Klux Klan after going to a Jackson house party attended by neo-Nazis.
 Singletary tried to capitalize on his role as the Democratic nominee in the 4th congressional district from 1980, and State Senator Ed Ellington attempted to use his experience in the Mississippi Legislature as a way to make the runoff.
 The Clarion-Ledger felt that Williams was a lock for first place, and that the real battle was for the second slot in the runoff to face him.
 Wayne Weidie with The Political Scene felt that Singletary would be the Democrat to make the runoff.

 The extension of the Voting Rights Act of 1965 became a contentious issue in the campaign leading into the runoff.
 Where Singletary had focused extensively on tying Hinson's scandals to Williams, Dowdy was the only major candidate from either party to support the Act's extension.
 The other candidates in the race believed that Dowdy had "completely alienated his white base".